Terminal Guide for Honolulu International Airport Pet Relief Areas

 - To access the general Honolulu Airport pet relief area, exit through the lower level baggage claim close to the car rental desks.
 The area will be straight ahead, between the International and Overseas Public Parking areas.

-- To access the Inter-Island Terminal area, exit through the lower level baggage claim and proceed across the road.
+- To access the Terminal 1 area, exit through the lower level baggage claim and proceed across the road.
 The station will be on your left—in the C.B.
 Lansing Garden.

 HNL Airport Pet Relief Area Map